nmaier/mkvtoolnix/README.Windows.txt

 You need:

 - a mingw cross compiler
-- roughly 1.6 to 2.0 GB of free space available
+- roughly 2 GB of free space available
 - the "bjam" build utility for the Boost library (see 2.1.3.)

 You usually don't need root access unless you have to install mingw